Comparing Old and New Processors – How technology has changed since 1997

 Another CPU from my stash was a 2002 Intel Pentium 4, with a 2.4GHz frequency clock.
 Only five years have passed since the Cyrix with 233MHz clock was released, but speeds skyrocketed up tenfold!
 This was the age of the fastest rising clock speeds, before the advent of dual or quad-cores, hyperthreading, and other technologies used today to improve performance without raising the clock speed exponentially.

-Intel was by then well established, and in close competition with AMD.
-Both companies were trying to outperform each other with the AMD always chasing Intel’s performance, but making up with lower costs (it has stayed this way until today, although AMD isn’t always doing the chasing, and often offers processors that rival those of Intel).
+Intel was by then well-established, and in close competition with AMD.
+Both companies were trying to outperform each other with AMD always chasing Intel’s performance, but making up with lower costs (it has stayed this way until today, although AMD isn’t always doing the chasing, and often offers processors that rival those of Intel).
 One annoying thing about the package they were provided in?
-The breather hole in the bottom-left corner.
+The breather hole is in the bottom-left corner.
 Always getting filled up with the thermal paste, making swapping or cleaning up for re-application a difficult process.
 Glad those are gone!

-Even though the 2.4GHz processor wasn’t very special for its times (still roughly around 10 times more powerful as the 1997 Cyrix), another interesting comparison can be made in the technologies they were made with.
-Intel’s Northwood architecture was made using 130nm lithography process, while Cyrix 6x86MX was manufactured with 350nm processes.
+Even though the 2.4GHz processor wasn’t very special for its times (still roughly around 10 times more powerful than the 1997 Cyrix), another interesting comparison can be made in the technologies they were made with.
+Intel’s Northwood architecture was made using a 130nm lithography process, while Cyrix 6x86MX was manufactured with 350nm processes.
 This was a huge reduction in the size of lithography used on processor dies, and it’s mainly what has allowed such speed increases in a relatively short period.
 We’ll compare those values to the next processor, and at the end, we’ll run those past modern CPUs of 2019 to draw some conclusions.